 Have you ever dreamed of visiting Athens and climbing up to the Acropolis?

 We have always dreamed on visiting the Acropolis, and after some research and selecting options that worked best for us, we had the most amazing experience.
 On our second morning in Athens, bright and early, we headed to the side entrance of the Acropolis (away from the tour buses).
-Research indicated that though both the front and side entrances (and climbs) were equally challenging, starting away from the parking lots was less crowded and the best option for us.
+Research indicated that though both the front and side entrances (and climbs) were equally challenging, starting away from the parking lots was less crowded and (for us) the best option.

 Slow and steady, we made our way up the winding path to the marble steps near the top.
 It was not easy, but it was not overly difficult.
 The angles were somewhat steep and it was a near consistent climb, but something almost anyone could do.
 You do not need to be in peek physical condition to make the trek.
 The key is always to take your time and move at your own pace.
 We stopped to take photos along the way and walked slowly, so in total the trek from entrance to the top took twenty minutes.

 As we approached the steps and started to climb, we were asked to stand aside and make room for the guards.
 It happened that at that moment, the Presidential Guards were leaving the Acropolis, in their determined and structure routine, after having raised the flag.
 Once they passed, we walked through the columns and Acropolis Hill opened itself up to us.
 It was utterly beautiful.

 Do You Know Why the Greek Flag is Posted at the Acropolis?